Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Ruby on Rails
 An open source web application framework for the Ruby programming language.
 It is often referred to as 'Rails' or 'RoR'.
 It is intended to be used with an Agile development methodology, which is often utilized by web developers for its suitability for short, client-driven projects.

+# S

+## Sandbox
+This environment is completely separate from the production environment.
+The sandbox will enable you to test apps prior to deploying them on the production server.

+## Security Code Indicator
+The `securityCodeIndicator` used to indicate the presence of a [card security code](#card-security-code) during a [verification](?path=docs/Resources/Guides/Fraud/Security-Code.md) request.

+## Security Code Response
+The [value](?path=docs/Resources/Guides/Fraud/Security-Code.md#response-values) returned as `securityCodeMatch` or `securityCodeResponse` from the issuing bank.

 ## Sale
 A sale is a customer transaction where the purchase amount is authorized and settled at the same time.
 If a sale is not voided [(cancel)](?path=docs/Resources/API-Documents/Payments/Cancel.md) before batching, the merchant funding process begins for this charge.
 At this point, the merchant can still return funds [(refund)](?path=docs/Resources/API-Documents/Payments/Refund.md) the customer.